TimDaub/hexo-imagemin-modern/README.md

 # hexo-imagemin-modern for [Hexo](https://hexo.io)
 > Minify images with [imagemin](https://github.com/imagemin/imagemin).

+**Supported Image Formats:** gif, jpeg, png, svg

 ## Install
 ```bash
 $ npm install hexo-imagemin-modern
 ```

 No configuration is required.

+### Note

+- `hexo-imagemin-modern` isn't run when calling `hexo serve` as this would introduce significant lag into debugging.
+It is, however, run e.g. on deployment with `hexo deploy`.

 ## Changelog
 See the [Changelog](./CHANGELOG.md) for a list of changes.